 Since food, clothing, and shelter, are the essentials for survival, I use them as a basis to define and build my list.
 I want to stress that the ultimate list is not about having the best knife, the best compass, or the best boots. my list of items are what I consider essential, is I had to survive a disaster, or emergency, in the wilderness.

 I always place shelter near the top of my survival kit list.

-As soon as you realize that you’re not going to make it back, and especially, if you are injured, begin immediately on constructing your shelter.
+As soon as you realize that you’re not going to make it back, and especially if you are injured, begin immediately constructing your shelter.

 There are many ways to build a shelter with a tarp, and I do this in concert with the surrounding environment I am in, and that I have chosen.
 Tie a strong piece of rope between 2 trees, throw your tarp over this rope, and tie down the 4 corners of your tarp to the ground, … and Bob’s your uncle!